 The first match to be played at the stadium on Oteley Road was a friendly in July 2007, with Shrewsbury beating an A-Line All Stars XI featuring the likes of Gianfraco Zola and Gustavo Poyet 4-0.

 Dave Hibbert opened the scoring in that game and also had the honour of scoring the first competitive goal at the stadium, a penalty that sealed a 1-0 win over Bradford City in League Two in August 2007.

 The record crowd to watch a league match at the Montgomery Waters Meadow is 9,510 against Wolves in September 2013.
 The highest crowd for a cup match came against Chelsea in October 2014 when 10,210 fans crammed into the stadium.

 But the biggest crowd to attend an event at the stadium was more than 15,000 for a concert held by Sir Elton John in June 2011.

-Montgomery Waters Meadow has also proved a popular venue with the Football Assocation with Shrewsbury staging three internationals for the senior women's side plus an England under-20 and under-19 international for the men's teams.
+Croud Meadow has also proved a popular venue with the Football Association with Shrewsbury staging three internationals for the senior women's side plus an England under-20 and under-19 international for the men's teams.

-Off the field, the stadium continues to help generate valuable income streams with the Montgomery Waters Meadow now renowned as one of the top hospitality venues in Shropshire.
+Off the field, the stadium continues to help generate valuable income streams with Croud Meadow now renowned as one of the top hospitality venues in Shropshire.